mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 # Network Data Formats {#NetworkData}

 A network is simply a set of entities and the formally defined relationships among them.
 There are, however, many different ways that networks can be encoded and displayed.
 This section provides examples of many of the most common network formats and data types discussed in Chapter 3 of Brughmans and Peeples 2022.
-For most of the examples below we use the Cibola technological similarity network dataset (described in Chapter 2.8.3 and [here](#Cibola)) because it is relatively small and easy to display in a variety of formats.
+For most of the examples below we use the Cibola technological similarity network data set (described in Chapter 2.8.3 and [here](#Cibola)) because it is relatively small and easy to display in a variety of formats.

+Throughout this document, we refer to the unique bounded entities connected in a formal network as **nodes** and the connections between them as **edges** but note that there are many other terms used in the literature and in the documentation for the R packages used here.
+Nodes are often referred to as **vertices** or **actors** and edges are often referred to as **ties** or **links**.
+Note that we use **network** to refer to the formal system of interdependent pairwise relationships (edges) among a set of entities (nodes) but the term **graph** is often used equivalently in mathematics and other fields.

 ## Network Data Formats

 This section follows Chapter 3.2 in Brughmans and Peeples (2022) to provide examples of the same network and attribute data in a variety of different data formats as well as code for converting among these formats in R.

+The network data formats we discuss in this section include:

+* Edge list - A network data format consisting of a list of connected node pairs. *E=((n1,n2),(n1,n3),(n1,n4),...,(ni,nj))*.
+It can also be represented as a matrix with two columns for source and target nodes respectively and with one edge per row.
+*Adjacency list - A network data format consisting of a set of rows, where the first node in each row is connected to all subsequent nodes in that same row.
+* Adjacency matrix - A network data format consisting of a matrix of size *n x n*, with a set of rows equal to the number of nodes, and a set of columns equal to the number of nodes.
+When a pair of nodes is connected by an edge (i.e., when they are adjacent), then the corresponding cell will have an entry.
+* Incidence matrix - A network data format consisting of a matrix of size *n x e*, with a set of rows equal to the number of nodes, and a set of columns equal to the number of edges.
+An entry is made in a cell if the corresponding node and edge are connected.
+Each column in the incidence matrix has two entries.

 Let's first get started by initializing all of the packages we will use in this section.